Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Further considerations for exchange economies

 \subsection{More than one currency}

 We have so far restricted ourselves to considering a single currency, the Aurum $Au$.
-How can the thermoeconomic approach be extended to deal with multiple currencies, either within a single economy or between economies?
+How can the TM approach be extended to deal with multiple currencies, either within a single economy or between economies?

-There are various cases in which multiple currencies are used in a single economy, e.g.~in the long and controversial history of ``bimetallism'' in Europe, the U.S. and elsewhere, where two forms of money, typically silver and gold, are used in parallel {(see \cite{Fay})}, {and in the recent proliferation of cryptocurrencies, though these are only rarely used for trading.\footnote{Although bitcoin has been made legal tender in El Salvador:~https://www.bbc.co.uk/news/world-latin-america-57398274}} In the thermoeconomic framework, we can simply view the currencies as different forms of good.
+There are various cases in which multiple currencies are used in a single economy, e.g.~in the long and controversial history of ``bimetallism'' in Europe, the U.S. and elsewhere, where two forms of money, typically silver and gold, are used in parallel (see \cite{Fay}), and in the recent proliferation of cryptocurrencies, though these are only rarely used for trading.\footnote{Although bitcoin has been made legal tender in El Salvador:~https://www.bbc.co.uk/news/world-latin-america-57398274} In the TM framework, we can simply view the currencies as different forms of good.
 Then as with any other goods there will be a market exchange rate, generalising the notion of market price, as in Section~\ref{sec:price}.
 This is the exchange rate that if posted by an external trader would lead to no nett flow of either currency to or from the trader.\footnote{In practice, of course, bimetallism typically involved the government setting a fixed exchange rate between gold and silver.}

 The market exchange rate between two currencies within an economy will change depending on the quantities available---for example, the discovery of large new silver deposits would tend to lower the value of silver currency in relation to gold.
 The case in which an economy has two forms of pure money is particularly easy to analyze.
 Then $S = k_1 \log M_1 + k_2 \log M_2 + F(G)$, for some constants $k_1,k_2$ and function $F$ of amounts $G$ of all other goods.
 It follows that the price $\mu_i$ of a good using currency $i$ is $\frac{\nu M_i}{k_i}$.
 So if the amounts of the two currencies are fixed, the ratio $\mu_1/\mu_2$ of prices for a given good is constant ($\frac{M_1k_2}{M_2 k_1}$).